junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Are you trying to kill me, Anakin?"
 Obi-Wan snaps, steadying himself.

-"I thought you're more difficult to kill," Anakin answers, grinning with teeth.
+"I thought you were more difficult to kill," Anakin answers, grinning with teeth, enjoying himself too much.

 Obi-Wan rolls his eyes.
 "Why do I have the feeling you'll be the death of me?"

-Anakin swipes his stick again toward Obi-Wan from the side, "Are you going to talk me to lost or actually try to hit me?"
+Anakin swipes his stick again toward Obi-Wan from the side, "Are you going to talk me to lose or actually try to hit me?"

 This time, Obi-Wan is prepared, knowing full well the conversation is becoming part of the distraction strategy, he blocks it before it even reaches his arm's range.

-"You can't use the same trick twice, it would look old," Obi-Wan comments.
+"You can't use the same trick twice; it would look old," Obi-Wan comments.
 "They'll see it coming."

 "Or maybe they'll *think* they can see it coming --" Anakin pauses at half-sentence, circling to his back.